neo-technology/neobench/README.md

   -r, --rate float              in latency mode (see -l) this sets transactions per second, total across all clients (default 1)
-  -s, --scale scale             sets the scale variable, impact depends on workload (default 1) -u, --user string             username (default "neo4j") -w, --workload string         workload to run, either a builtin: one or a path to a workload script (default "builtin:tpcb-like")
+  -s, --scale scale             sets the scale variable, impact depends on workload (default 1) -u, --user string             username (default "neo4j") -w, --workload strings        workload to run, either a builtin: one or a path to a workload script (default [builtin:tpcb-like])
 ```

+# Exit codes

+Exit code is 2 for invalid usage.
+Exit code is 1 for failure during run.

 # Custom scripts